 - Requirements

 - Overview

 - Running prediction

 - Working with other clusters

 - Threads

 - Working with asyncio

+- Evaluation and Early Stopping

+- Other customization

 - Why is the initialization of DaskDMatrix so slow and throws weird errors

 - Memory Usage

-- Limitations

 Requirements

 Dask can be installed using either pip or conda (see the dask installation documentation for more information).
 For accelerating XGBoost with GPUs, dask-cuda is recommended for creating GPU clusters.